-About a month ago, I kicked off the Snowsbest Aussie Tour of 2019 hitting up Perisher, Thredbo and Falls Creek.
+Back in 2019, pre Covid, I kicked off my own Snowsbest Aussie Tour hitting up Perisher, Thredbo and Falls Creek.
 I hadn’t been in any Aussie ski fields for years, having been preoccupied with becoming a snow snob in Canada and Japan.

 But that was about to change.
 I was off to reacquaint myself with the gum trees, my old favourite runs, the overpriced hot chips – and I was KEEN.
 AS.

 Not everyone shared my sentiments.
 The overwhelming response I got – particularly my fellow ski snob friends – was, “oh, that’s going to suck.”
 Whether it was the snow, the drive time, the activities or the food, people were ready to put it down.

 And then I had a lesson with an instructor who spends half the year in Perisher, the other half in Whistler.
 He was lamenting about the dissing making its way over the Pacific ditch; the amount of skiers and boarders who turn up for a lesson in Whistler, talking about how incredible it is compared to Australia.
 When he asks where they’ve skied in Australia, they say they’ve never been.
 They just know it’s ‘shit’.

 He’d had enough.
 And I’ve had enough.
 My time in the snow this southern winter reminded me how much I’d loved my days on the mountains of our great sunburned land, and all the perks that uniquely come along with Aussie ski fields.

 Yeah, there are irritating things about skiing in our home country – just as there are irritating things about skiing in places all over the world.